DevKosov/Ping_checker/README.md

 # Ping_checker
-this is is my ping checker made with python
+This is a ping checker made with python and imports info to a postgresql database